solaranamnesis/hildebrand-jacob/the-works-of-hildebrand-jacob-esq/full-text-english.md

 Dost thou preside, when _Johnson's_ manly _Scene_,
 _Shakespear_, or moving _Otway_ warms the _Stage?_

-O thb propitious to the tunefal Quire!”
-Fe
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;O thou, propitious to the tuneful _Quire!_
-7 Whereer thou doſt reſide, receive my Vows!
-1 2
+Where'er thou dost reside, receive my Vows!

-Whether i in Deſerts wild; or Woods remote!
-Moos > wo —
+Whether in Deserts wild, or Woods remote,

-Where yet no Path is made, nor Echoes rude 5 *
+Where yet no Path is made, nor Echoes rude
-/ Frighter the Brpuar fromtheir lov Retreat; * I
-Or whether, lonely; tliou delight' e Py
-| At Noontide on The tar) Platß fs Hil
+Frighten the _Dryads_ from their lov'd Retreat;
+Or whether, lonely, thou delight'st to stray
+At _Noontide_ on the solitary Plain,
-While Flocks, and Herdsl And all the at Raye fil
+While Flocks, and Herds, and all the rural Rout
-Of 'Ny#phr, and gun ate hid ibn S0 des 5j
+Of _Nymphs_, and _Swains_ are hid in cooling Shades;
-Or is the Gothic Temple's 5 "gloomy Me l
+Or is the _Gothic_ Temple's gloomy Isle,
-The dusky*Cloilter;ior dark Cyprus Grove
+The dusky Cloister, or dark Cyprus Grove

-Thy low'd Abode?i Or doſt thou ehooſe to Balint
+Thy lov'd Abode?
+Or dost thou choose to haunt

-| (Hard:-by-ofd Memphis, and' the fabled Nay” 28 008
+(Hard by old _Memphis_, and the fabled _Nile_)
-The empty Vaults ef lofty Pyramids,
+The empty Vaults of lofty _Pyramids_,

-wel R Vain

-PY --———— — 3 — =

-[6]
-Vain Monuments. of ancient #gypr's Pride?
+Vain Monuments of ancient _Ægypt_'s Pride?
-Or, haply, farther. from the World remov d,
+Or, haply, farther from the World remov'd,
-On Pindas Top, or Atlas hoary Crown,
+On _Pindus'_ Top, or _Atlas'_ hoary Crown,
-Or ſome vaſt Promontory thou doſt ſtand, |
+Or some vast Promontory thou dost stand,
-Whence ſcarce the angry Ocean is o'erheard, .
+Whence scarce the angry _Ocean_ is o'erheard,
-To laſh the hollow, far-reſounding Shoar.
+To lash the hollow, far-resounding Shoar.

-— thou'rt found, great Pow'r, vouchfafe th
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Where'er thou'rt found, great _Pow'r_, vouchsafe th Aid!

-2

-Dei gn viſt our Retreat! the wa, Muſe, 5
+Deign visit our Retreat! the sacred _Muse_,
-The ſacred Muſe with me your Help implores; 5
+The sacred _Muse_ with me your Help implores;

-WIZ 4

 Of N. ar, 999; Sports by turne we man to. —
 Of mighty Heroes, and of mighty Love...
 9